joshbeckman/andjosh.github.io/_posts/2017-08-10-on-adding-react-native-to-android-ios.md

 No homework for me today.
 I woke up and integrated new [React Native][0] code into an existing [Swift 3][1] iOS app.

 I spent 5 hours getting the bare dependencies to compile React components into the existing app codebase, then 3 hours building an interface in React that would have taken a day in native iOS.
 I was also able to copy and paste our existing JavaScript business logic libraries with zero problem.
-It felt as if I spent all morning painfully biking up a mountain, after which I'm now coasting downhill.
+It felt as if I spent all morning painfully biking up a mountain, after which I'm [now coasting downhill][3].

 Tomorrow is biking up the mountain to integrate React Native into our Android app.
 Luckily I have [Nevzat][2] to help with that.